benswift/clojure-processing-sketch-example/README.md

 2. find the `<SketchName>.java` in the exported application bundle, and copy it into `src/sketches`

-3. import the sketch into the `exported-sketch-example.sketches` namespace in `src/exported_sketch_example/sketches.clj`
+3. import the sketch into the `clojure-processing-sketch-example.sketches` namespace in `src/clojure_processing_sketch_example/sketches.clj`

 4. profit?

+## Alternative approaches

+There are a few ways this could be better, but I haven't got them working :(

+- load the exported sketch classes (and their dependencies) from the jar file(s) created by the `processing-java --export` process, i.e. don't require manually moving the `SketchName.java` file into the `src/sketches` folder

 ## TODO